 Even during an emergency, pet owners are responsible for always making sure their animals have proper food, water, and shelter.
 Finding supplies and a place to stay for both you and your pets can be difficult, especially when demand is high during and after a disaster.
-Following the planning steps below will help everyone, including our furry family members, has a safe place to go during unsafe times.
+Following the planning steps below will help everyone, including our furry family members, have a safe place to go during unsafe times.

 Dogs, cats, and other small animals

-Assemble a portable pet disaster supplies kit.
+Assemble a portable pet disaster supplies kit

 - Medications and medical records